SimonBlanke/Gradient-Free-Optimizers/README.md

   <img src="./docs/gifs/3d_optimizer_animation.gif" width="240" align="right" alt="Bayesian Optimization on Ackley Function">
 </a>

 **Gradient-Free-Optimizers** is a Python library for gradient-free optimization of black-box functions.
-It provides a unified interface to 23 optimization algorithms, from simple hill climbing to Bayesian optimization, all operating on discrete numerical search spaces defined via NumPy arrays.
+It provides a unified interface to 23 optimization algorithms, from simple hill climbing to Bayesian optimization, all operating on mixed search spaces that combine continuous ranges, discrete grids, categorical choices, and SciPy distribution-backed dimensions.

 Designed for hyperparameter tuning, simulation optimization, feature selection, engineering design, and any scenario where gradients are unavailable or impractical.
 The library prioritizes simplicity: define your objective function, specify the search space, and run.
 All algorithms share one consistent API, so switching from hill climbing to Bayesian optimization is a one-line change.
-GFO runs without NumPy or SciPy when needed, making it suitable for minimal environments, containers, and embedded systems.
+SciPy is optional; GFO works with only pandas as a required dependency, making it suitable as an optimization backend or for minimal environments, containers, and embedded systems.

 <p>
   <a href="https://www.linkedin.com/in/simonblanke/"><img src="https://img.shields.io/badge/LinkedIn-Follow-0A66C2?style=flat-square&logo=linkedin" alt="LinkedIn"></a>